Blazam-App/docs.blazam.org/docsource/index.md

     The technical reality of LDAP and Active Directory prohibit any tolerable experience delegating groups to groups.
 ## Open Source
-This program and the documentation are open source.
+Blazam and it's documentation are open source.
 Contributions are encouraged.